-PQ: 6554/25
+PQ: 8497/25

-To ask the Minister for Children; Equality; Disability; Integration and Youth the number of children on a waiting list for assessment of need appointments, by county and length of time waiting, in a tabular form.
+To ask the Minister for Children; Equality; Disability; Integration and Youth the number of children, by county, waiting for an assessment of need; and the corresponding waiting time in weeks, in tabular form..

 HSE Response

 The Assessment of Need process is set out in the Disability Act, 2005.
 The aim of an Assessment of Need under the Disability Act is to identify whether a person has a disability, the nature and extent of the disability, any health and education needs arising from that disability, as well as what services are required to meet those needs.